ycombinator/openstack/CONTRIBUTING.md

 * OOP visibility of methods and properties
 * Vendor extensions

-**IMPORTANT**: Each item in the list above MUST be a cross-cutting design decision (as opposed to a "vertical" or "functional" design decision - e.g. design of a particular service).
+**IMPORTANT**: To ensure consistency of design across the SDK, each item in the list above MUST be a cross-cutting design decision (as opposed to a "vertical" or "functional" design decision - e.g. design of a particular service).

 ## Coding Conventions